Robust SGLD algorithm for solving non-convex distributionally robust optimisation problems: Proof Overview of Main Results

 \end{lemma} \begin{proof} See Section~\ref{sec:proof_sec:proofOverview}. \end{proof}

-Finally, we state in the following proposition an upper bound on the quadrature error, which implication is that, by varying $\mathfrak{j}$ to control the mesh $\frac{1}{2^\mathfrak{j}}$ of the grid, one can cause the discretised dual problem $z_{D,\ell,\mathfrak{j}}$ to be as close to the original dual problem $z_D$ as desired.
+Finally, we state in the following proposition an upper bound on the quadrature error.
+The implication is that, by varying $\mathfrak{j}$ to control the mesh $\frac{1}{2^\mathfrak{j}}$ of the grid, one can ensure the discretised dual problem $z_{D,\ell,\mathfrak{j}}$ to be as close to the original dual problem $z_D$ as desired.